ayushgoel/presentations/FunctionalProgramming/presentation.md

 --

 .right-column[
-* There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton
+> There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

+]

+--

+.right-column[
 * In our example of Vehicle, The petrol tank has a sensor of the actual amount of petrol in the vehicle.
 That is the true value of petrol.
 * To map the real world in our objects, we have cached the value of petrol (For easier and faster access) in our class object.
 ]